You’re confronted with a project scope change. How do you reallocate resources effectively?

 Dear Tahseen Raza,

 c) Who has changed the scope of the project?
-Is it a customer, internal authority or external consultant?
-Why it was changed?
+Is it a customer, internal authority, or external consultant?
+Why was it changed?
 Has any reason been given?

-f) By changing the scope of the project has the deadline of the project been changed or it is kept the same?
+f) By changing the scope of the project, has the deadline of the project been changed, or is it kept the same?

-Shooting the queries on the public forum is fine but professionalism demands providing sufficient information.
+Shooting the queries on the public forum is fine, but professionalism demands providing sufficient information.
 The members of this forum do not have supernatural powers to understand your requirements on their own!

 Thanks,